teffalump/beren/README.md

 ### Security warning on non-HTTPS endpoints

-The rest client will warn when using HTTP endpoints.
-Strongly consider using HTTPS given the data sensitivity.
+The client will warn when using HTTP endpoints.
+Medical data is particularly sensitive, consequently, strongly consider using HTTPS.

-You can disable the warning using the `warn_insecure` keyword argument:
+You can disable the warning using the `warn_insecure` argument:

     orthanc = Orthanc('http://insecure.endpoint.com', warn_insecure=False)